Microchip-MPLAB-Harmony/reference_apps/apps/sam_d21_cnano/samd21_amazon_ack/bootloader/readme.md

 - Change the firmware version from 1 to 2 in "ACKUser_GetFirmwareVersion" function in file 'ack_user_device.c'
 - Build the code by clicking on the "Clean and Build project" button in MPLAB X IDE tool bar, but **do not program**
 - Navigate to **ota > utility** folder inside 'Your ACK SDK Downloaded folder' and run "hex2ota.py" script to create a file suitable for uploading as latest application image from a hex file that was created by building the HelloWorld application.
-- In **validate-ota.py**, HMCU_OTA_COMPLETE(line no 79) timer should be increased to 120 seconds from 30 seconds for receiving the complete ota firmware

 		python hex2ota.py --device-type ACKTESTDEVICE <Your ACK SDK Downloaded folder>/user/platform/samd21_amazon_ack/applications/HelloWorld/firmware/sam_d21_cnano.X/dist/default/production/sam_d21_cnano.X.production.hex SecondOtaFirmware.ota

-- Navigate to **test > validation** folder inside ACK SDK and run "validate-ota.py" script to upgrade the new firmware

-		python validate-ota.py -pd <HMCU_DEBUG_PORT> -pm <HMCU_PORT> -t ACKTESTDEVICE -n 2 SecondOtaFirmware.ota
+  * "--device-type" : USER Device Type should be enterted, for example here it is used as "ACKTESTDEVICE"
+- Upgrade the firmware using amazon portal
-- Click on Switch SW0 on SAMD21 Curiosity Nano to reset the device.
+- once successfully completed, click on Switch SW0 on SAMD21 Curiosity Nano to reset the device.
-- Successful OTA completes with PASS message indicating successful upgradation of new firmware.

 **Note**
-- The above procedure is to demonstrate the OTA feature.
-If you wish to use in production scenario, remove "ACK_VALIDATION" Macro in "ack_user_config.h"
 - The Switch SW0 is implemented to reset the device on press.

 ## Comments: